qcoumes/dgeq/docs/settings.md

 to a callable which return either the parsed type, or `Ellipsis` if no type were matched.
 If every parser returned `Ellipsis`, the value will be interpreted as a string.

+Note that the order does matter : the first value different from `Ellipsis` will be used.
+So for instance, if you set `float_parser` before `int_parser`, all `int` will be parsed as `float` (since any `int` is a valid `float`).

-You can directly use the imported parser or the corresponding dotted path.
+You can directly use the imported parser, or the corresponding dotted path.

 Default value is :